 By Holocaust Denial on Trial’s (HDoT) own admission, there is no physical evidence of the alleged Babi Yar massacre.
 But that’s ok because according to HDoT the eyewitness evidence is more substantial than the physical evidence, or lack thereof.
-Notice the language here, they say ‘more substantial’, which is not incorrect.
+Notice the language here, they say ‘more substantial’, which is not incorrect in this circumstance as there is more witness testimony than physical evidence.
 However, more substantial doesn’t not mean it is more valid.
 When it comes to investigating crimes when there are discrepancies between testimony and physical evidence, the physical evidence trumps the testimony.
-HDoT also blames a natural disaster that happened in 1961 for the inability to conduct investigations today but they don’t answer why no investigations were done in the nearly two decades between the end of the war and the disaster.
+HDoT also blames a natural disaster that happened in 1961 for the inability to conduct investigations today but they don’t answer why no thorough investigations were done in the nearly two decades between the end of the war and the disaster.
 Because of these things the narrative of Babi Yar relies on witness testimony.

 Here HDoT says that Holocaust revisionists claim that the witness testimonies contradict each other and made outlandish claims.
 HDoT does not deny these allegations instead they implicate that the revisionists are not responsible historians.
 What is actually irresponsible, however, is cherry picking through contradictory and outlandish witness testimony to support your narrative.

-HDoT is focused on an article by Herbert Tiedemann throughout their article.
+HDoT focuses on an article by Herbert Tiedemann throughout their article.
 They complain that Tiedemann used non-authoritative and dubious sources as evidence.
 One of these sources being reports from underground organizations.
-I find this humorous due to the fact that HDoT used underground reports in as evidence for the existence of of Treblinka, Sobibor and Belzec.
-HDoT also wants to ignore the fact that witnesses that make false claims are unreliable therefore rendering all of their testimony unreliable.
+I find this humorous due to the fact that HDoT also used underground reports as evidence for the existence of of Treblinka, Sobibor and Belzec.
+HDoT also wants to ignore the fact that witnesses that make false claims are unreliable therefore rendering all of their testimony as unreliable.

 The next section deals with the testimony of Dina Pronicheva, Riva Kogut (Riassa Genrichovna Dashkevih), Nesya Elgort and Yelena Yefimovna Knysh.
 They justify their testimony by simply repeating it without criticism or comment, hoping you will put your thinking hat away while you read their heartbreaking stories.